sunfounder/picar-x/docs/source/view_vnc.rst

 .. image:: img/vnc9.png

-.. note:: 在Raspberry pi OS的桌面，可以打开terminal来execute commands.
+.. note:: on the desktop of Raspberry pi OS, you can execute commands by turning on the terminal.

 .. image:: img/vnc10.png